asseco-pst/watch-your-language/callbacks-and-promises.md

   - When using the latest `babel` or in Chrome/Firefox you have `async/await` from `ECMAScript2017`
   - This allows you to have a way more easier code to read while having synchronicity
-  - In this case the program continues while `syncExample` is being interpreted
+  - In this case the program continues while `asyncExample` is being interpreted
-  - When the await is done resolving then the `syncExample` continues it's code
+  - When the await is done resolving then the `asyncExample` continues it's code

 # References